How to Plan a Road Trip – The Definitive Guide 2023

 Some timely reminders which should come as no surprise to us drivers:

-• Don’t drive tired.
-Avoid fatigue by taking regular driving breaks, sipping water and eating healthy snacks will all help with road alertness
+• Don’t drive tired: Avoid fatigue by taking regular driving breaks, sipping water and eating healthy snacks.
+All these will help with road alertness.

-• There’s no hurry, enjoy the experience.
-Be patient on the road and let those that want to overtake, do so.
+• There’s no hurry: Enjoy the experience.
+Be patient on the road and let those who want to overtake do so.

-• Countries have different road rules, and road signs and you may find yourself driving on a different side of the road than what you are used to.
-A bit of pre-arrival homework on road rules will help to keep you out of trouble as we did for driving in South Africa.
+• Countries have different road rules: Remember that when you cross borders, rules change.
+This also goes for road signs, and you may find yourself driving on a different side of the road than what you are used to.
+A bit of pre-arrival homework on road rules will help to keep you out of trouble.

-• Share the driving, that way you can all benefit from time away from the wheel.
-If travelling with a friend, let them navigate and talk you through the directions which allows you to focus solely on driving.
+• Share the driving: That way, you can all benefit from time away from the wheel.
+If travelling with a friend or partner, let them navigate and talk you through the directions, allowing you to focus solely on driving.

 tablet and iphone mounted in a 4x4 Hilux

-Navigation tools visible and hands free – our Hilux 4×4
+Navigation tools are visible and hands-free – our Hilux 4×4

 12. How to Prepare Your Body for a Long Road Trip